The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Restrooms: None

 This commute feels like you’re in a movie.
-Walk ~35 minutes to the trailhead, including ~20 minutes along a roadside— there’s a safe shoulder, but go early to comfortably avoid traffic.
+Walk 35 minutes to the trailhead, including 20 minutes along the roadside.
+There’s a safe shoulder to walk, but go early to comfortably avoid passing cars.

 💡Bonus detour: On your way back, check out Manitou Point Nature Preserve—just 10 minutes from the station.
 Green, serene, and perfect for cooling down.
 Ticks are real, though, so stay alert!